kimbring2/minecraft_ai/README.md

 I find a very big mistake while checking the baselines code that Minerllab uploaded.
 I do not normalize the Inventory information and combined it with the frame information, but when I correct mistake and re-trained and am able to confirm that the loss graph dropped well.

 ## How to record video of agent
+Provide a method to save the agent's play figure learned with MineRL as an avi video file.
+First, download the env_wrappers.py (https://github.com/minerllabs/baselines/blob/master/general/chainerrl/baselines/env_wrappers.py) file together with the test.py file.

 ## Making item